 Skip to main content

 Conversation goals are optional metrics that help you measure success.
-Define what outcomes matter to you, and AI will analyze each conversation transcript to determine if those goals were achieved.
+Define what outcomes matter to you, and AI will analyze each conversation transcript to determine whether the conversation achieved those goals.
 This enables performance reporting, success rate tracking, and data-driven optimization.

 Goals are for reporting only.
 The agent doesn’t know about goals during the conversation.
-Goals are evaluated by AI after the call ends by analyzing the transcript.To guide the agent’s behavior during calls, define what you want the agent to accomplish in your agent instructions.
+AI evaluates goals after the call ends by analyzing the transcript.To guide the agent’s behavior during calls, define what you want the agent to accomplish in your agent prompt.

 Setup